jyothsnagrace/US_Covid19_vaccine_stats/README.md

 * Basic options for users to choose
   * Dataset Date Period
   * US State and County Multiselect Filters
+  * Reads and updates Filter values usng Session State
+  * A Home page and Multipage app to categorize the dataset at different hierarchy
      * US State Reports:
        * Display a Covid 19 Vaccination statistics for selected area (US or for specific State or County)
        * Draw a Rank Chart with the same selection (state-level or County-level comparisons)
      * NC Reports:
        * Draw a Violin Plot of Total Vaccination Count accross Age-Group and Gender
        * Draw a Bump Chart by Race over Time
        * Draw a Pie Chart by Ethnicity

 ## Data sources and helpful resources
 * Vaccinations data source